Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

-Grouped among the so-called baby backbends, which includes Dhanurasana (Bow Pose) and Sea Monster Pose (described in the Variations section below), it is an unassuming pose that, like other seemingly simple poses, is actually a lot more interesting and challenging than it appears at first glance.
+Grouped among the so-called baby backbends, which includes Dhanurasana (Bow Pose) and Sea Monster Pose (described in the Variations section below), Salabhasana (Locust Pose) is an unassuming posture that is more interesting and challenging than it appears at first glance.

 Locust Pose Basics

 Benefits: Locust Pose improves posture and counteracts the effects of prolonged sitting.
 It may help relieve lower back pain and can counteract slouching and kyphosis (abnormal curvature of the spine).